 An optional year of pre-university studies for the degree programmes offered at RMC is available for students not yet academically ready to enter the College.
 Any candidate who has completed secondary V in Quebec, or has completed a high school programme elsewhere, is eligible to apply.
 This academic year is equivalent to the first year of collegiate studies (CEGEP 1) in Quebec.
 Studies are available in Arts and in Science/Engineering.
 All courses are available in either French or English.
 Successful applicants will be enrolled in the Canadian Forces on completion of high school and will do some military orientation training prior to starting class in September.
 During this qualifying year the students are housed on campus at Fort Saint-Jean where courses and most activities take place.
-The summer after Preparatory Year and before coming to RMC students will need to successfully complete a Basic Officers Training Course.
-Students will be offered some basic military training throughout the year and will have access to a varied sports programme.
+The summer after Preparatory Year and before coming to RMC students will be offered some basic military training throughout the year and will have access to a varied sports programme.
 Further information can be obtained by contacting the nearest Canadian Forces Recruiting Centre at 1-800-856-8488.